harvspex/lexiconizer/README.md

 Because we already know that the first letter is different, and the second letter is the same, we only need to compare the remaining letters (until a difference is found).
 This reduces comparisons even further.

+## EAFP
+*"Easier to Ask for Forgiveness than Permission"*

+Lexiconizer frequently "asks for forgiveness" (using try/except blocks) rather than "permission" (using comparisons).
+This is done for conditional statements that are reached infrequently.

+Rather than running a comparison every time, Lexiconizer assumes the more likely condition, and handles the unlikely conditions using raised exception.

 ## Refactor
+Compared to the original, the refactor:
+- Makes greater use of inheritance
+- Makes more efficient use of data/memory (i.e. the same nested list is used for checking neighbours at index 0 and index 1, with more sophisticated traversal routines)
-The original solution was submitted in a Jupyter Notebook.
-Compared to the original, the refactor makes greater use of inheritance, and traversal of subgroups (for neighbour comparisons) have been reworked into more DRY recursive solutions.
+- Traversal of subgroups (for neighbour comparisons) have been reworked into concise recursive solutions

 The core ideas and time complexity remain unchanged.